mzilverberg/GoogleFonts/README.md

 (Further reading: http://stackoverflow.com/questions/3694060/how-to-make-google-fonts-work-in-ie#10885925)

-Of course, when using multiple Google Webfonts, those IE8- only rules are only growing in numbers and before you know it, they'll take up half your screen (okay, so I might be exaggerating a bit).
+Of course, when using multiple Google Fonts, those IE8- only rules are only growing in numbers and before you know it, they'll take up half your screen (okay, so I might be exaggerating a bit).

-I want to use a method of embedding fonts the Google Webfont library while maintaining a somewhat cleaner code.
+I want to use a method of embedding fonts the Google Font library while maintaining a somewhat cleaner code.
 This is the part where my function comes in handy.

+**Note**: if you only want to use one weight of a single font, *don't use this code*.

 How to use it?